pragathiganesha/CrudOperation/README.md

 Accepts reviews and stores them- localhost:8080/add

-Fetch all reviews if no filters are applied -\n localhost:8080/
+Fetch all reviews if no filters are applied - localhost:8080/

 Reviews can be filtered by date, store type or rating -